-Ethane is a simple aliphatic hydrocarbon molecule with C2H6 molecular formula.
-Ethane is a hydrocarbon, because it consists only carbon and hydrogen atoms.
-Ethane is also known to be an alkane, because it doesn’t have multiple bonds between carbon atoms.
-Further, ethane contains the maximum number of hydrogen atoms which a carbon atom can possess, making it a saturate alkane.
-Ethane is a colorless, odorless gas.
-The molecular weight of ethane is 30 g mol-1.
-Each carbon atom in ethane has a tetrahedral geometry.
-The H-C-H bond angle is 109o.
-The carbon atoms in ethane are sp3 hybridized.
-A sp3 hybridized orbital from each carbon atom overlaps to make the carbon-carbon sigma bond.
-The bond between carbon and hydrogen is also a sigma bond, but it is made up by overlapping a sp3 hybridized orbital of the carbon with a s orbital of the hydrogen atom.
+Ethane exists as a colourless and odourless gas at standard temperature and pressure.
+The molecular weight of this compound is 30 g mol-1.
+Moreover, each carbon atom in of this molecule has a tetrahedral geometry.
+Hence, the H-C-H bond angle is 109o.
+The carbon atoms in ethane are sp3 hybridized atoms.
+There, an sp3 hybridized orbital from each carbon atom overlaps to make the carbon-carbon sigma bond.
+The bond between carbon and hydrogen is also a sigma bond, but it is made up by overlapping a sp3 hybridized orbital of the carbon with the only s orbital of the hydrogen atom.

-What is the difference between Ethane and Ethanol?
+What is the Difference Between Ethane and Ethanol?